Carolina Maria de Jesus: Children

 Soon after the family switched neighbourhoods from the favela to Santana the children witnessed intense discrimination from their wealthy neighbors.
 There, the family lived in a large brick-house that they thought of as a prison due to its large size in comparison to their previous home.
 Neighbourhood kids were not allowed to play with Vera and her brothers as their families considered de Jesus was "marked by the favela".

 Despite her mother's fame and fortune, Vera noticed de Jesus was becoming impatient due to her lack of privacy.
 Before the fame, all de Jesus wanted was to have her writing noticed, but she had started regretting her decisions.
 Now that money was plentiful (it is estimated she made ₢$2,000 by selling her author's rights, as compared to a 20 cruzeiros income from collecting paper), de Jesus began to spend it for no reason.
 She had intentions of sending both Vera and Zé Carlos to Italy but soon changed her mind and decided to invest in a small ranch in far-flung Parelheiros where she ended up moving with her children.
 The family was excited about living in a rural area and Vera saw her mother become hard-working again: growing crops, taking care of the household, and tending to her youngest João as his health grew ill.
 The family was prevented from getting medical help for him from public health services at the time as they did not have a work card, which was required by the social security agency.

 De Jesus' new fame was found to be brief mainly due to the military dictatorship coming into power in 1964 (citation of military dictatorship), which turned people away from socially critical works of literature, such as Quarto de Despejo.
 Without a propagation of her status to provide income, she eventually was forced to move back to the favela, making the situation even more complicated for her sick son, João.

-Eventually, João died of kidney failure only four months after his mother had passed from respiratory failure in 1977.
+Eventually, João died of kidney failure only four months after his mother had died from respiratory failure in 1977.
 Vera Eunice, who was interviewed in 1994, got married and became a teacher, and at the time of the interview was a nighttime higher education student with plans of becoming an English-language translator.
 On the other hand, her second oldest, José Carlos was twice divorced, occasionally homeless and an alcoholic, and purportedly as smart, angry and erratic as his mother.